ethanbowles03/2020-2021Prg2Port/README.md

 ### -WordCreator-
 #### --Completed Mar.12 2019--
-My word creator app is a random word generator
+My 'WordCreator' app is a random word generator.

-It generates a random prexif suffix and root word and creats a new word
+It generates a random prexif, suffix, and root word, and creats a new word.

-It also provides the defenintion for the new word using the defenitions from the prefix, siffix and root word
+It also provides the defenintion for the new word using the defenitions from the prefix, suffix and root word.

 ![Word Creator](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/WordCreator.png?raw=true)
  [Click here to view code](https://github.com/ethanbowles03/Programming-Portfolio/tree/master/WordCreator/Word%20Creator%20Group%201)